Advertiser Disclosure

 As the airlines merge, we’ve heard numerous references to them maintaining separate identities in some ways while sharing a single, unified loyalty program.
 Many people believed that would be Alaska Airlines’ Mileage Plan program.

 During a media event for Oman Air joining Oneworld, Executive Traveller asked Oneworld’s CEO, Nat Pieper, about the progress with Hawaiian joining the alliance.
-Pieper said a specific date isn’t known yet and highlighted the numerous elements required before it gets finalized.
+Pieper said they don’t know a specific date for when it will join yet and highlighted the numerous elements required before it gets finalized.
 However, he indicated that the alliance and the 2 airlines “are reimagining what an airline loyalty program can be,” hinting that it may be something entirely new, not just a refreshed version of HawaiianMiles or Mileage Plan.

 Wizz Air Named World’s Most Emissions-Efficient Airline

-After examining CO₂ per Available Seat Kilometer (ASK), the Cirium Flight Emissions Review has named Hungary-based Wizz Air the most efficient in terms of emissions with an average of 53.9 grams of CO₂ per ASK.
-The low-cost carrier was followed by Frontier Airlines (second place at 54.4 grams) and Türkiye-based Pegagus (third place at 57.1 grams).
+After examining carbon dioxide emissions per available seat kilometer, or ASK, the Cirium Flight Emissions Review has named Hungary-based Wizz Air the most efficient in terms of emissions, with an average of 53.9 grams of carbon dioxide per ASK.
+The low-cost carrier was followed by Frontier Airlines (54.4 grams) and Türkiye-based Pegagus (57.1 grams).

 Airlines Forming New Partnerships

-Given WestJet’s recent partnerships, seeing the carrier join the SkyTeam alliance in the near future wouldn’t be surprising.
+Given WestJet’s recent partnerships, it wouldn’t be surprising to see the carrier join the SkyTeam alliance in the near future.

 This week also brought an interesting partnership with another Middle Eastern airline.
-Qatar Airways and Kenya Airways signed a Memorandum of Understanding (MoU) with plans to launch a codeshare agreement.
+Qatar Airways and Kenya Airways signed a memorandum of understanding for plans to launch a codeshare agreement.

 Qatar Airways Kenya Airways partnership media event